Trial of Armenian individuals accused of war crimes and crimes against humanity continues (PHOTO)

-BAKU, Azerbaijan, July 21.
-As a result of Armenia’s military aggression against Azerbaijan, crimes against peace and humanity, war crimes, including the preparation and conduct of an aggressive war, genocide, violation of the laws and customs of war, as well as terrorism, financing of terrorism, forcible seizure and retention of power, and numerous other crimes were committed.
-The open court hearing regarding the criminal cases against citizens of the Republic of Armenia, including Arayik Harutyunyan, Arkadi Gukasyan, Bako Sahakyan, Davit Ishkhanyan, David Babayan, Levon Mnatsakanyan, and others, continued on July 21, Trend reports.
+BAKU, Azerbaijan, July 25.
+The victims, who were injured, lost their property, were held captive and taken hostage, gave testimony in an open court hearing in criminal cases against citizens of the Republic of Armenia Araik Harutyunyan, Arkady Gukasyan, Bako Sahakyan, David Ishkhanyan, David Babayan, Levon Mnatsakanyan, and others, who were accused of crimes against peace and humanity, war crimes, including the preparation and waging of aggressive war, genocide, violation of the laws and rules of war, as well as terrorism, financing of terrorism, violent seizure of power, violent retention of power, and numerous other crimes against Azerbaijan, Trend reports.

-The hearing, held at the Baku Military Court under the chairmanship of Judge Zeynal Agayev, with judges Jamal Ramazanov and Anar Rzayev (reserve judge Gunel Samadova), ensured that all accused persons were provided with interpreters in their known languages and defense attorneys.

-The hearing was attended by the accused, their defense attorneys, some of the victims, their legal heirs and representatives, as well as prosecutors defending the state’s charges.

 Will be updated